top of page

 5. No-Name Searches

 Not every platform allows a no-name search.
-For those that do, you can search for all females born about 1823 that appear in the 1870 Spotsylvania County, Virginia census record.
+For those who do, you can search for all females born in 1823 who appear in the 1870 Spotsylvania County, Virginia census record.
 You can then examine all the young ladies to see which one might be your ancestor.

 6. Search for Females With Both Surnames

-As mentioned earlier, females often appear with their husband's name as Mrs. Robet Fuller.
+As mentioned earlier, females often appear with their husband's name as Mrs. Robert Fuller.
 She might also appear in a record as Miss Yeager.
-Use the previously mentioned searches with both her maiden and married surnames along with her spouse's given name.
+Use the previously mentioned searches with her maiden and married surnames and her spouse's given name.

 7. Use Last Names as First Names